 Authors: In Figure 5(b) of the manuscript, each patient or healthy control individual was categorized into one of seven groups based on the CH-derived mutation which has the highest VAF among the 15 canonical CH-related genes in that particular patient or control.
 If no CH-related mutation was found, the patient or control individual was labelled as “No CH”.
 The percentage of patients or control individuals in the “No CH” category is indicated in gray in the corresponding bar plots.
-The use of Fisher’s exact test is appropriate in this context.
+We believe that the use of Fisher’s exact test is appropriate in this context.